 The sensor evaluation board contains circuitry to allow the user to accurately measure sensor current consumption.
-A high-precision, high-side current-sense amplifier is used to measure the current through a 1.5ohm resistor R6.
+A high-precision, high-side current-sense amplifier is used to measure the current through a 1.50hm resistor R6.
 The signal is digitised by the on-board microcontroller.

-The application software displays the current draw of the sensor over a measurement cycle.
+The application software graphically displays the current draw of the sensor over the initial part of the measurement cycle and displays the average current draw whilst it is powered up.
 The sensor power consumption measurement application operates when using sensor power method 2.
 It cannot be used when powering the sensor using method 1 or 3.